nmcl/sandbox/Process/README.md

-The old C++SIM used to be called Process and was developed for the Replica Placement work.
+The old C++SIM used to be called Process and was developed for the Replica Placement work (http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.18.9056&rep=rep1&type=pdf).
 Hence why replica placement code appears within the body of this source tree.
 Eventually the simulation libraries were factored out and became C++SIM.

 NOTE: at some point maybe this can be made to build, but it'll require replacement of the dependency on Sun's lwp package, so probably not really an effort worth doing because you might as well look at the latest C++SIM!